NHSChoices/geo-api/README.md

 ## Data load

-Run `.bin/load.sh` with the extracted place tables in data.
+Run `ruby ./bin/load.rb` with the extracted place tables in data.